Prince Harry, Duke of Sussex: Army Air Corps and second deployment to Afghanistan

-In October 2008, it was announced that Harry would follow his brother, father and uncle in learning to fly military helicopters.
-Harry attended the Defence Helicopter Flying School at RAF Shawbury, where he joined his brother.
-He initially failed his pilot's theory test in February 2009.
-Prince Charles presented him with his flying brevet (wings) on 7 May 2010 at a ceremony at the Army Air Corps Base (AAC), Middle Wallop.
+In October 2008, it was announced that Harry would follow his brother, father, and uncle, in learning to fly military helicopters.
+He attended the Defence Helicopter Flying School at RAF Shawbury, where he joined his brother.
+Harry initially failed his pilot's theory test in February 2009.
+Prince Charles presented him with his flying brevet (wings) on 7 May 2010 at a ceremony at the Army Air Corps Base (AAC) at Middle Wallop.
 Harry was awarded his Apache Flying Badge on 14 April 2011.
-On 16 April 2011, it was announced that Harry had been promoted to captain.
+On 16 April, it was announced that he had been promoted to captain.
 In June 2011, Clarence House announced that Harry would be available for deployment in current operations in Afghanistan as an Apache helicopter pilot.
-The final decision rested with the Ministry of Defence's senior commanders, including principally the Chief of the Defence Staff in consultation with the wishes of Harry, the Prince of Wales, and the Queen.
-In October, he was transferred to a US military base in California to complete his helicopter gunship training.
+The final decision rested with the Ministry of Defence's senior commanders, principally the Chief of the Defence Staff, in consultation with the wishes of Harry, the Prince of Wales, and the Queen.

+In October 2011, Harry was transferred to a United States military base in California to complete his helicopter gunship training.
 This final phase included live-fire training and "environmental and judgment training" at naval and air force facilities in California and Arizona.
-In the same month, it was reported that Harry was top of his class in extensive training undertaken at the Naval Air Facility, El Centro, California.
-While training in Southern California, he spent time in San Diego.
-In November 2011, Harry returned to England.
-He went to Wattisham Airfield in Suffolk, in the east of England, to complete his training to fly Apache helicopters.
+Later that month, it was reported that he had placed top of his class in extensive training undertaken at the Naval Air Facility, El Centro, California.
+While training in Southern California, Harry also spent time in San Diego.
+In November 2011, he returned to England and went to Wattisham Airfield in Suffolk to complete his training to fly Apache helicopters.